hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 ## Purpose and Context

+This document covers the implementation of all necessary components for building a set of generic libraries that provides the operations to sign and verify information using a Threshold Signature Scheme (TSS) and EC Cryptography.

 A threshold signature scheme (TSS) aims to enable a threshold number of participants (shareholders) to securely and efficiently generate succinct aggregate signatures to cryptographically sign and verify signatures in the presence of some corruption threshold in a decentralized network.

 In that scheme, a static public key is produced that doesn't change even when the number of participants in the scheme varies.
 Such property is important for producing proofs that are easily consumable and verifiable by external entities.

 Our implementation will be based on [Groth21](https://eprint.iacr.org/2021/339) .
 This algorithm generates a public key and a private key for each participant.
 The private key is distributed as key-splits (or shares of shares), and no single party knows the complete aggregated private key.
 Only a threshold number of key-splits can produce a valid signature that the aggregated public key can later verify.
 To achieve that goal, it uses BLS signatures, Shamir's secret sharing, ElGamal, and Zero-Knowledge Proofs.

-This document covers the implementation of all necessary components to provide a generic library with the functionality to sign and verify information using a Threshold Signature Scheme (TSS) and EC Cryptography.

 This proposal assumes no relation with the platform and defines a generic component that any consumer can integrate.
 It only assumes a channel exists to connect participants where the message sender's identity has been previously validated.
 The process of sending messages through that channel and receiving the responses is also outside the scope of this proposal.
 Additionally, participants will need access to each other's public key.
 While the generation of the public/private keys is included in this proposal, the distribution aspect, the loading, and the in-memory interpretation from each participant are outside the scope of this proposal.
 The related proposal, TSS-Ledger-Id, provides an overview of the process and background for TSS and how it impacts the platform’s functionality.

 ### Glossary